stanford-rc/www.sherlock.stanford.edu/src/docs/storage/filesystems.md

     Any attempt to artificially extend the lifetime of files on `$SCRATCH` or `$GROUP_SCRATCH` is a violation of Sherlock's usage policies.
-This includes scripts or jobs that rewrite, copy over, touch or otherwise "refresh" files for the purpose of resetting their modification time, whether or not the method actually works, and whether it runs once or on a recurring schedule.
+This includes any scripts or jobs that attempt to "refresh" files for the purpose of resetting their last modification date, whether or not the method actually works, and whether it runs once or on a recurring schedule.

     **Your account will be suspended on the first occurrence, without prior warning.** The purge is not optional housekeeping: it is what keeps the